luckyluks/fabos-slm-dc-docker/roles/setup/README.md

 Ansible Role: fabos.docker.setup
 =========

-The role provides task files for installing and uninstalling of docker on target host hosts.
+The role provides task files for installing and uninstalling of docker on target hosts.

 Requirements
 ------------